Updated: Apr 14

 The King Stone on Dunadd Hillfort, Argyll, used for inauguration ceremonies according to legend.

 This is part of the reason why hillforts were so numerous, because kingship was so ubiquitous; every local chieftain was considered a 'king' in his own right.
-Not only that, but the later clan system of medieval Scotland could be considered a very similar, if not the same, type of political system that the Picts employed, and indeed many of the Scottish clans themselves would have been descended from local Picts rather than Gaels from further west.
+Not only that, but the later clan system of medieval Scotland could be considered a very similar, if not the same, type of political system that the Picts employed.
 This means that kinship was very important to the Picts and Gaels; you were likely to have some sort of blood relation to your local king, which meant the obligations between king and tribesman were considered family affairs and in both theory and practice would have been less open to abuse.

 Another major difference then between the Iron Age and the Middle Ages is that warfare was based around raiding and extracting tribute from enemy tribes rather than taking their territory.
 At the very least, the formation of centralized kingdoms generally reduced the continual ('endemic') violence that characterizes tribal societies.
 However, the fact remains that institutionalized abuse and rebellion are always more likely under a centralized government than a tribal one.
 Parallels between the Scottish Wars of Independence and the Iron Age can be seen when the Northumbrian Anglo-Saxons tried to subdue the Picts, who rebelled and killed the Northumbrian king, Egfrith.
 Nevertheless, Egfrith's motivations were more to have the Picts pay him tribute, not to subdue the whole country and do away with its monarchy as Edward I of England tried to do with Scotland in the Middle Ages.